PSCPS/apsvbench/README.md

    results/*.txt - Data files from each thread of your tests.
 If this folder doesn't exist when you first start Apsvbench, then it will be created automatically. results/testlog.csv - Results are written here in csv format in addition to being shown on-screen.

+## Testing Tips
+You may hit local limits on your own machine before you are able to adequately stress out your server.
+If you are doing concurrency over about 25 threads, then you'll have to probably reduce the number of repetitions in order to prevent running out of local network resources.
+You may also find that you can run out of local memory or CPU.
+Definitely watch your task manager's performance view until you can see where your local machine's limits are.
+You also want to watch the "Errors" number that Apsvbench reports in the output.
+In the example above, you can see that the user asked for 40 sessions at 100 repetitions, but it only managed to get 1,323 samples, and 2,677 errors.
+What may be happening is that the system is running out of network ports for requests.
+If you wait a minute, those ports free up and you can try again